 It will be a team effort to keep this workshop Covid free.
-Please assist us by following all health and safety guidelines and risk mitigation strategies including regularly washing and sanitizing hands, wearing an approved face mask, and practicing social distancing.
+Please assist us by following all health and safety guidelines and risk mitigation strategies including regularly washing and sanitizing hands, and wearing an approved face mask if so inclined.
 We reserve the right to change this policy at any time as needed.
 We plan on following the CDC's guidelines.
 You must agree to any and all Covid-19 guidelines put in place or you will not be allowed to attend the workshop.

-- If you develop symptoms in class - stay masked and head to the armory to ask for a coordinator.
+- If you develop symptoms in class - please mask and head to the armory to ask for a coordinator.
 We will administer a rapid antigen test.

 - If you develop symptoms outside of class, please isolate and reach out to a coordinator or the head intern and inform them immediately.
 We will meet you or send someone to you to administer a rapid antigen test.

 - If positive, we will ask you to make your way to our designated quarantine space while you make arrangements for post-workshop quarantine.
 We will facilitate getting those with a confirmed exposure tested.

 - If negative, we recommend you rest; but you will be free to return, in mask, to the workshop.
 We will retest as needed if your symptoms worsen.